AndrewJBateman/angular-pwa-game/README.md

 ## Features

-* updated to the latest version of Angular, all dependencies up to date and conflicts resolved.
+* updated to the latest version of Angular 8, all dependencies up to date and conflicts resolved.

 ## Status & To-Do List

 * Status: compiles to display a grid of mat-cards with a side-menu and dashboard area.

 * To-Do: Add API service.module etc. A lot to do.
+Remove complicated grid system and use for another angular app.

 ## Inspiration